andrewhoyer/andrewhoyer/README.md

 ### Status

-I'm currently a full-time freelancer, with a focus on WordPress and iOS development.
+I'm currently a full-time freelancer, with a focus on WordPress, Python, and iOS development.

 ### Dev History

-I have been coding for three decades, starting with the Apple II and the Amiga, moving to Windows, C++, and web development, then to Linux, Perl, and MySQL, and more recently WordPress, Python, and mobile apps using Objective-C.
+I have been coding for three decades, learning BASIC on the Apple II and the Amiga in high school, moving to C++, SQL, and web development during my time at tech school, then to Linux, Perl, MySQL and other technologies across a number of jobs, and more recently WordPress, Python, and mobile apps using Objective-C.

 ### Current Skillset